Commemorative Tributes Policy

 The following guidelines should be observed in naming buildings or portions of buildings:

-- Entire buildings, building additions, or portions of buildings may be named in honor of an individual or individuals.
+- Entire buildings, building additions, or portions of buildings may be named.

-- The naming of a building, part of a building, or other facility or property of the university is a high honor and would not be done casually.
+- The naming of a building, part of a building, or other facility or property of the university is a high honor and should not be proposed casually.
 The honor is reserved for those who have made extraordinary contributions to the University through their achievements in service and/or in financial support to the university.

 - To merit recognition in the naming of a building or portion of a building, an individual's relationship to the university should be truly exceptional in both quality and impact.

-- When financial contributions are a factor, the level of contribution needed to name a building, addition to a building, or portion of a building (as may be the case in a major renovation project) will vary depending on the financing considerations, purpose, size, prominence on campus, and the level of private support needed for construction.
+- When financial contributions are a factor, the level of contribution needed to name a building, an addition to a building, or a portion of a building (as may be the case in a major renovation project) will vary depending on the financing considerations, purpose, size, prominence on campus, and the level of private support needed for construction.
 Such gift commitments must be payable over a defined pledge term and the donor must provide a legally binding commitment enforceable against his/her assets/estate until the pledge is retired.
 Guidelines for gift amounts required for naming buildings are set forth in the MSU Alumni Foundation’s “Philanthropic Naming Guidelines.”

 600.00 Plaques and Portraits, and Miscellaneous Items of Recognition